 - The actively managed fund invests globally in a diversified range of equities, mainly high-quality bonds and money market instruments. - The fund generally strikes an even balance between equities and bonds. - Foreign currencies are largely hedged versus the reference currency.
-Nevertheless, an active currency strategy is applied if opportunities are - The fund is based on UBS's investment policy, the UBS House View. - This fund promotes environmental and social characteristics and falls under SFDR Article 8(1).
+Nevertheless, an active currency strategy is applied if opportunities are seen. - The fund is based on UBS's investment policy, the UBS House View.